Physical Space Proof of Bilinear Estimates and Applications to Nonlinear Dispersive Equations (II): Proof of Proposition when d=3

 For $I_2$,

 \end{proof} \end{proposition}

 In conclusion, we have

-As we have shown, the Strichartz estimate for the case $d = 3$ only introduces additional factors $T^{s/2}$ and $T^s$ compared to the case $d = 2$, and the impact of this difference is negligible when following the same proof procedure in Section \ref{d=2}.
-Thus, we omit the rest of the proof.
+Note that the Strichartz estimates for the case $d = 3$ only introduces additional factors $T^{s/2}$ and $T^s$ compared to the case $d = 2$, and the impact of this difference is negligible when following the same proof procedure in Section \ref{d=2}.
+Therefore, we omit the rest of the proof.

 \textbf{Acknowledgements.} This work was supported by the National Natural Science Foundation of China [No. 12171097], the Key Laboratory of Mathematics for Nonlinear Sciences (Fudan University), the Ministry of Education of China, Shanghai Key Laboratory for Contemporary Applied Mathematics.